 Since 2003, the Wisconsin Department of Public Instruction (DPI) has recognized Title I schools that have demonstrated success in educating students.
 To be eligible, schools must receive federal Title I funding to provide services to large numbers or high percentages of economically disadvantaged children and meet other achievement criteria (see criteria below).

 These awards recognize the work of students and their parents along with teachers, school administrators, and school staff members to break the link between poverty and low academic achievement.
 Their efforts help us ensure that every student graduates college and career ready.

-The 2016-17 Schools of Recognition Ceremony will be held on Monday, May 1, 2017.
-DPI will use results from the 2015-16 Forward Exam to determine the award recipients and will notify schools selected for this award in the winter prior to the ceremony.
+The 2017-18 Schools of Recognition Ceremony will be held in May 2018.
+DPI will use results from the 2016-17 Forward Exam to determine the award recipients and will notify schools selected for this award in the winter prior to the ceremony.

 Schools of Recognition Selection Criteria